-We understand that college is expensive, and we’re eager to help you find ways to pay for your children’s education.
+We understand that college is expensive, and we’re eager to help you find ways to pay for college.
 However, not all tactics and techniques are created equal.

 An Amicable Divorce